In a D5 Gym, a Soft-Spoken Muay Thai Legend Trains Future Fighters | Saigoneer

 Muay Thai, as the names implies, originated in Thailand as a hand-to-hand combat technique during the Siam-Burmese conflicts of the mid-18th Century.
 As well as being a fighting technique in actual warfare, Muay, as it is shortened, became a sport in which the opponents fought in front of groups of spectators.
 These contests became an integral part of local festivals and celebrations.

-It is also referred to as “The Art of Eight Limbs,” using eight points of contact which the body mimics as weapons of combat.
+It is also referred to as “The Art of Eight Limbs,” using eight body parts that mimic combat weapons.
 The hands become swords and daggers; shins and forearms are hardened to act like armor against blows.
 Devastating, close-in elbow blows are used to fell opponents like a hammer, and the legs and knees act as an ax and pole.
 The body operates as one unit, while the fighter uses his knees and elbows to probe his opponent for an opening to attack.
 It’s no wonder Muay Thai is now one of the most well-known and practiced martial arts in the world.

 Conditioning is vital to Muay Thai.
 Even though I work out, I was exhausted keeping up with non-stop training drills, as I was attempting to immerse myself in the floor exercises while taking photos.
 Ancient fighting encounters were a matter of endurance and lasted until a final combatant was left standing.
 In today’s contests, pro fighters go five three-minute rounds with a two-minute break between each one.
 Most club matches here have three one- or two-minute rounds, depending on level of experience.